tensorflowRUs/recycling-object-detection/docs/index.md

 ## Code of Conduct

-This code of conduct outlines expectations for participation in TensorflowRUS community, as well as steps for reporting unacceptable behavior.
+This code of conduct outlines expectations for participation in TensorflowRUs community, as well as steps for reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all.
 People violating this code of conduct may be banned from the community.

 Our community strives to: